EarthEngineering/protocol/EARTH-Protocol-english.md

 ## Accounts

-There are three different `Account types`:
+There are three different `Account` types:

 - `Normal`
 - `AssetIssue`